FAQs for Japanese Screen Hangers / Screen Clips

 For a standard screen with a black lacquer edge, we recommend using black clips.
 If your lacquer edging is a natural wood, orange, red, or other color, we recommend the clear clips.
 Here's a few photos of how it looks on a colored edge:

-Should I get the regular or wide size?
+Should I get the standard, wide, or large size?

 The standard size is perfectly suitable for most screens in good condition.Wide